 How many academic letters should I have?

 The academic letters should come from professors of classes in which you excelled.
-This means you received an A or an A- at worst.
+This means you received an A or an A- at worst, if possible.
 The non-science letter is often overlooked, but it can serve a distinct purpose.
-Oftentimes the qualities that a humanities professor praises an applicant will complement those of the science letters.
+Oftentimes the qualities that a humanities professor praises an applicant of will complement those of the science letters.
 Imaginative writing, analytical thinking, and public speaking are talents that have little opportunity to showcase in a typical chemistry or biology course.

 What about letters from extracurricular activities?

-With the 3 academic letters, the minimum requirement for most schools should be satisfied.
+With the three academic letters, the minimum requirement for most schools should be satisfied.
 However, any extensive extracurricular activity you are involved in should have a letter of recommendation from a faculty member.
 This includes research mentors, physicians shadowed, and volunteer organization leaders.
-A good goal to aim for is to get letters from each of the three “most meaningful” activities on your AMCAs.
-This breaks down to anywhere from 4-6 letters – an example is below:
+A good goal to aim for is to get letters from each of the three most meaningful/significant activities listed on your application.
+This breaks down to anywhere from four to six letters – an example is below: